 There is no activation fee, but there is a monthly charge of $5 and a $3 ATM withdrawal fee.
 This card can be used online or anywhere Mastercard is accepted.
 Mango can also be used virtually from your phone when you enable this from the app.

 Visa Buxx Card

 The Visa Buxx Card is a fairly basic debit card for kids and teens offered through Navy Federal Credit Union or TD Bank.
 For NFCU, you must first be a member of the credit union to open the Visa Buxx Card, but membership is available nationwide.
-Both debit cards for kids offer parents the ability to reload their child’s card from their phone as well as monitor spending.
+Both offer parents the ability to reload the card from their phone as well as monitor spending.
 The Navy Federal Credit Union Buxx Card also has a few different designs to choose from whereas the TD Bank Buxx card does not.

 Chase First Banking

 Chase First Banking is also one of the newer offers on the list and is only available to current Chase customers.
 This product launched in 2020 in collaboration with Greenlight and is intended for kids between the ages of 6 and 17.

 And although kids are eligible up to the age of 17, the product does not allow for direct deposit, so if your high school kid(s) are earning their own income, Chase First Banking won’t be a great fit.